Skip to Content

 With AEL enabled, the shutter speed is locked in for each composition in the sequence.

-How to use AE Lock
+How to Use Auto Exposure Lock

 fujifilm ael display